Which Leaf Spring To Remove To Soften Ride

 Leaf springs are an important part of automotive suspension systems, however, many people don’t understand the different types of leaf springs.

 Another leaf spring is a Multi-leaf spring.
-It has multiple leaves for added stability and to reduce the amount of stress felt by each individual leaf.
+It has multiple leaves for added stability and to reduce the amount of stress felt by each leaf.
 The most common type of spring used in automobiles today is the short-pitch or progressive-rate leaf spring, which provides a firmer ride while still being able to handle uneven terrain.

 Understanding these different types of leaf springs can be important when making repairs or upgrades to your car’s suspension system.